 1. Adopt an integrated, outcomes-focused and patient-centred approach to long-term HIV care

 People living with HIV require access to a range of health services beyond just their HIV treatment.
 This includes services for: prevention, treatment and management of comorbidities; mental health and neurocognitive impairment; and advice and support in relation to sexual and reproductive health.
+Such multidisciplinary, multispecialist care requires systematic coordination and a personalised approach – not only to ensure that all relevant services are provided, but also streamline service provision, ensure patient-safety (for example, in relation to polypharmacy and drug-drug interactions), and to enable effective communication between the different care providers involved.

 The additional recommendations below supplement and provide further detail:

-- Put comorbidity prevention, treatment and management at the centre of long-term HIV care
+a.
+Put comorbidity prevention, treatment and management at the centre of long-term HIV care

-- Coordinate outcomes-focused care delivery using a personalised care plan
+b.
+Coordinate outcomes-focused care delivery using a personalised care plan

-- Integrate services for mental health and neurocognitive impairment
+c.
+Integrate services for mental health and neurocognitive impairment

-- Ensure an ongoing focus on sexual and reproductive health
+d.
+Ensure an ongoing focus on sexual and reproductive health

 2. Expand national monitoring of long-term HIV care and outcomes